slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Failure is the condiment that gives success its flavour."
 -- Truman Capote [1924]*

+> *"It’s not the load that breaks you down, it’s the way you carry it."
+-- Lou Holtz [1937]*

+> *"Good judgment comes from experience.
+Experience comes from bad judgment."
+-- Jim Horning [1942]*

 > *"If something fails where you thought it would fail, that is not a failure." (...)
 "When crisis and disaster strike, don’t waste them.
 No problems, no progress."
 -- Kevin Kelly [1952]*